Umme797/Spontana-App/README.md

 # Spontana-App 🎉

 Spontana is a fun and interactive web app that helps users break the monotony of everyday life by suggesting spontaneous activities based on their mood and available time.
-Whether you're feeling adventurous, calm, or bored – Spontana is here to dare you into doing something exciting!
+Whether you're feeling adventurous, calm, or bored, Spontana is here to dare you to do something exciting!

 ## 🌟 Features